BIBLICAL CALENDAR

 EXPLANATION OF BIBLICAL YEAR AND MONTHS

-An interesting note is that the counting of years of “Jubilee” did not start at Abib but started from the 10th day of the 7th month (Lev.
-25:9-17), called Rosh Hashanah.
-But the counting of years starts at the 1st of Abib, when the Israelites came out of Egypt (Num.
-1:1; 1 Kings 6:1).
-Another interesting note is that although today many Jews keep the Passover on the 15th of Abib/ Nisan, there are a few who keep it on the 14th.
-The issue is understanding when twilight is.
-Is it at the start or end of the Biblical day as there is only one twilight per day?
-We know that the Biblical day starts at evening and finishes in the day (Gen. 1:5), but does it start at the sun setting/ below the horizon (twilight) or at total darkness?
-First we need to understand that the 15th Abib is a High Sabbath, Unleavened Bread, a day of rest (Lev.
-23:6; Num.
-28:17).
-Therefore if twilight on the 14th Abib is at the end of the 14th day then the Disciples would have eaten the Passover in the evening on the 15th Abib.
-The events that followed such as carrying of clubs, Jewish holding hearings etc. would not have been done on the High Sabbath day.
-Therefore it is only logical that Yeshua and the 1st Century Jews kept Passover at the start of 14th Abib being twilight, the 15th Abib (High Sabbath) would be 24hours later.
-Therefore twilight in scripture is at the start of the Biblical day.
+2) Today, many Jews keep the Passover on the 15th of Abib or Nisan, and there are a few who keep it on the 14th.
+The issue is understanding which part of the day twilight belongs to.
+Is it at the start or end of the Biblical day?
+As per Genesis 1:5, We know that the Biblical day starts at evening and finishes in the day.
+However, does the day start when the sun sets, meaning when the sun goes below the horizon, twilight, or does it start when there is total darkness?
+The answer: the 15th Abib is a High Sabbath, Unleavened Bread, a day of rest (Lev 23:6, Num 28:17) therefore if twilight was at the end of the 14th of Abib, then the Disciples would have eaten the Passover in the evening on the 15th of Abib.
+This would have been the same day as the High Sabbath, which would not be correct.
+In addition, the Jewish leaders would not have sent officers to carry clubs to arrest someone on the High Sabbath, nor hold hearings on the High Sabbath.
+Therefore it is only logical that Yeshua and the 1st Century Jews kept Passover at the start of 14th Abib, meaning twilight was the start of the day, not the end.

 FESTIVAL CHART